ItsK1tty/w1tchdocs/docs/source/reference.rst

 is_model_valid(``model``)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Check if the model is valid.
+Checks whether the specified model exists in the game.

 **Parameters:**